-High Honor (no grade less than an A-) GPA of 3.70 - 4.00 Honor Roll (no grade less than a B-) GPA of 3.00 - 3.69 Henevahle Me ntion (and deal of all A/a and B/a and and C) CDA of 2 00 or shows
+High Honor (no grade less than an A-) GPA of 3.70 - 4.00 Honor Roll (no grade less than a B-) GPA of 3.00 - 3.69

 Honorable Mention (grades of all A's and B's and one C) GPA of 3.00 or above Make-up Work Students are allowed one day to make up work for each day that they have an excused absence unless the student has been deemed unexcused or truant.
 It is the student's responsibility to obtain all make-up work from the teacher immediately upon returning to school.
 It is advisable to ask a friend to provide you with your books or assignments if you miss more than one day.
 Parents may ask the office to request assignments from the teachers after three days of student absence.
 Assignments may be picked up after adequate time has been allowed for teachers to gather and send them to the office.
 Work not made up within these guidelines may result in a grade of zero for the missed assignments.
 Students should also consult a teacher's classroom management plan for more specific information regarding make-up work.